House of Hanover

-The formal name of the house was the House of Brunswick-Lüneburg, Hanover line.
+The formal name of the house was the "House of Brunswick-Lüneburg, Hanover line".
 The senior line of Brunswick-Lüneburg, which ruled Brunswick-Wolfenbüttel, became extinct in 1884.
 The House of Hanover is now the only surviving branch of the House of Welf, which is the senior branch of the House of Este.
 The current head of the House of Hanover is Ernst August, Prince of Hanover.

 History

 Dukes and Electors of Brunswick-Lüneburg

 George, Duke of Brunswick-Lüneburg was the first member of the House of Hanover.
 When the Duchy of Brunswick-Lüneburg was divided in 1635, George inherited the Principality of Calenberg and moved his residence to Hanover.
 His son, Christian Louis, inherited the Principality of Lüneburg from George's brother.
 Calenberg and Lüneburg were then shared between George's sons until united in 1705 under his grandson, also called George, who subsequently became George I of Great Britain.
-All held the title Duke of Brunswick-Lüneburg.
-George died in 1641 and was succeeded by:
+All members held the title of Duke of Brunswick-Lüneburg.